rohittamkhane/RTCustomAlert/README.md

 Custom Alert example written in swift.
 It uses Xib for UI design and delegate to handle Custom Alert actions.

-Implement - Create a Custom Alert Controller in Swift [Medium.com]()
+Create a Custom Alert Controller in Swift step by step [Medium.com](https://medium.com/@rohittamkhane/create-a-custom-alert-controller-in-swift-ef5d715839f5)

 ## Usage